 I have been lucky that all the dogs I have had have not been too fussed but I do know of some dogs, and their owners, that have a terrible time during fireworks season.
 I even know one who takes her dog and goes to a secluded island location just to save them the distress!

-Fireworks may be fun for us but they can be a source of terror for our dogs
+Fireworks may be fun for us but they can be a source of terror for many dogs

-We have pulled together 11 tips for helping your furry friend manage during fireworks season.
+We have pulled together 11 dog care tips for helping your dog manage during fireworks.

-Be aware, if your dog has an extreme reaction to fireworks then this technique may need to be introduced VERY gradually, alongside other techniques and with the help of a qualified Behaviourist.
+Be aware, if your dog has an extreme reaction to fireworks then this technique may need to be introduced VERY gradually, alongside other techniques and with the help of a qualified behaviorist to help your dog.

-There are CDs, YouTube clips, Apps and mp3 downloads that are available that can help you work with your dog to gradually build up their tolerance levels of fireworks noises.
+There are CDs, YouTube clips, Apps and mp3 downloads that are available that can help you work with your dog to gradually build up their tolerance levels of fireworks related loud noises and the sound of fireworks.

 The Dogs Trust, the largest dog welfare charity in the UK, have a comprehensive sound based treatment programme on their website that we would recommend